 Language: Spanish, limited English

-Flight time: 6 hours from NYC, 6-7 hours from LA, 4 hours from Houston, 6 hours from Chicago
+Flight Time: 6 hours from NYC, 6-7 hours from LA

 Tipping: Restaurants always include a 10% service charge on your bill, so additional tipping is optional